 This also applies to furniture that has been used and needs repair.
 You will not find such works in landfills until they become beyond any hope of being salvaged.

-And such instances are few and far between given the quality, craftsmanship, and care that goes into every piece of furniture that they create.
+And such instances are few and far between, given the quality, craftsmanship, and care that goes into every piece of furniture they create.

 6- Solid Wood

 It all starts with the solid wood used in the process of making the furniture.
 Modern furniture that is manufactured by machines often uses particleboard or MDF in its creation.
 Such materials are often flimsy and will wear out over time rather quickly.

 Locally sourced solid wood such as brown maple, cherry, hickory, and red and white oak is far more durable.
 In fact, it is so durable that many pieces of Amish furniture are handed down from generation to generation because of their durability.

 7- Wood Without Flaws

 Before any piece of wood is used, it is inspected to ensure that it does not contain any flaws.
 Any lumber that does not meet their high standards is rejected.
 This does add to the expense of the final product, but it also adds to its beauty and longevity.

 Even the grain of the wood is accounted for when creating Amish furniture.
 The grain will dictate how each piece will fit together.